 It's good to know that this form of MS is extremely rare.
 My heart goes out to those who develop malignant multiple sclerosis.

-Other stages of multiple sclerosis are End Stage multiple sclerosis and Advanced multiple sclerosis.
+Other stages of MS are End Stage multiple sclerosis and Advanced multiple sclerosis.
 These are pretty much the same thing.
-They deal with what can happen toward the end of your life.
+They deal with what can happen toward the end of your life with MS.

 If you have relapsing-remitting MS, you may not progress to the point of severe disability.
 This form – RRMS – is the largest group of all those who have MS. So much of the disability associated with End Stage and Advanced MS may not even happen to you.